 When eddy currents are induced in a conductor, flaws deflect the eddy currents and perturb the associated electric and magnetic fields.
-In conventional eddy current testing, the perturbed fields associated with a flaw are detected as a change in the impedance of the test coil used to induce the eddy

-More direct methods for currents. detecting and characterizing flaw-perturbed fields, both electric and magnetic, have also been developed.
-We describe a method for determining the normal component of the magnetic field gradient caused by a flaw.
-A novel feature of the measurement system is the use of a Superconducting QUantum Interface Device (SQUID).
+In conventional eddy current testing, the perturbed fields associated with a flaw are detected as a change in the impedance of the test coil used to induce the eddy More direct methods currents. detecting and characterizing flaw-perturbed fields, both electric and magnetic, have also been developed. describe a method for determining the normal component of the magnetic field A novel gradient caused by a flaw. feature of the measurement system is the use of a Superconducting QUantum Interface Device (SQUID).
 The SQUID provides more sensitivity than conventional detection methods, and the possibility of calibration based on a fundamental physical quantity: the flux quantum.
-We report the results of a series of measurements on a fatigue crack and several manufactured defects in aluminum alloy specimens using this system.
-The effect of edge proximity compared to flaw signal and a figure of merit are also discussed.